Vonng/pigsty/docs/PGSQL-EXTENSION.md

 Extensions are the soul of PostgreSQL, and Pigsty deeply integrates the core extension plugins of the PostgreSQL ecosystem, providing you with battery-included distributed temporal, geospatial text, graph, and vector database capabilities!
 Check [extension list](PGSQL-EXTENSION#extension-list) for details.

-Pigsty includes over 140+ PostgreSQL extension plugins and has compiled, packaged, integrated, and maintained many extensions not included in the official PGDG source.
+Pigsty includes over **150+** PostgreSQL extension plugins and has compiled, packaged, integrated, and maintained many extensions not included in the official PGDG source.
 It also ensures through thorough testing that all these plugins can work together seamlessly.
 Including some potent extensions, such as [PostGIS](https://postgis.net/) to process geospatial data, [TimescaleDB](https://www.timescale.com/) to analyze time series/event stream data,  [Citus](https://www.citusdata.com/) to transform a standalone database into a horizontally scalable distributed cluster,  [PGVector](https://github.com/pgvector/pgvector) to store and search AI embeddings, [Apache AGE](https://age.apache.org/) for graph data storage and retrieval to works like Neo4J, and [zhparser](https://github.com/amutu/zhparser) for Chinese word segmentation to work like ElasticSearch.

 Plugins are already included and placed in the yum repo of the infra nodes, which can be directly enabled through PGSQL [Cluster Config](#install-extension) or [installed manually](#install-manually) using `yum`.
 Pigsty also introduces a complete compilation environment and infrastructure, allowing you to [compile extensions](#compile-extension) not included in Pigsty & PGDG.

 ![pigsty-extension](https://github.com/Vonng/pigsty/assets/8587410/91dfee81-3193-4505-b33f-0c5949dabf02)

+Some "database" are not actual PostgreSQL extensions, but also supported by pigsty, such as:

+ - [Supabase](https://github.com/Vonng/pigsty/tree/master/app/supabase): Open-Source Firebase Alternative (based on PostgreSQL)
+ - [FerretDB](https://github.com/Vonng/pigsty/tree/master/app/ferretdb): Open-Source MongoDB Alternative (based on PostgreSQL)
+ - [NocoDB](https://github.com/Vonng/pigsty/tree/master/app/nocodb): Open-Source Airtable Alternative (based on PostgreSQL)
+ - EdgeDB: A GRAPH-LIKE SCHEMA WITH A RELATIONAL CORE, (based on PostgreSQL)

 ------